OctopusDeploy/Architecture/Steps/Index.md

 The initial responsibility of the team was to build _Concensus_ and _Clarity_ on how Steps should be developed going forward, to ensure we were confident the model and architecture would support Octopus over the next five years.

-This document summarises the initial discovery and decision making.
+This document presents the key architectural design decisions for our modular step infrastructure.

 # Key Constraints